Reopening schools in the COVID-19 outbreak - Dr Alistair McMillan

 Tim Bale, Professor of Politics at Queen Mary University of London, writes on May's predicamentat as an inevitable consequence of the flawed way the Conservative Party chooses its leaders.

 Although we need more research before we can categorically confirm that it was ‘the young wot swung it for Labour’ at the General Election, it looks more than possible.
-And, , we can’t afford to dismiss its role in converting youthful enthusiasm into actual votes on the day.
+And, although their support for Jeremy Corbyn was rooted in more than just tech-savvy campaigning, we can’t afford to dismiss its role in converting youthful enthusiasm into actual votes on the day.
 Tim Bale, Professor of Politics at Queen Mary University of London and Deputy Director it the Mile End Institute, looks at online and offline campaigning and wonders whether we've been too quick to dismiss the impact of 'clicktivism'.

 Following the election result some pundits have suggested that English votes for English laws might be an obstacle to the government, given its reliance on support from non-English MPs, whilst others have suggested the procedures might provide the government with an enhanced English majority.
 In this post Daniel Gover and Michael Kenny explain that neither of these possibilities is likely to occur.
 However, the territorial balance of the new Commons could cause the West Lothian question to come back to the fore – though not solely in relation to England.

 Corbyn’s outsider triumph resonates with Labour’s history—and its internal battles